 Unfortunately Malta is plagued by more and more jellyfish every summer due to increasing temperatures

-Check out marching parades of colourful floats and party-goers in bright costumes, music bands, and costumed children along the historic streets
+Check out marching parades of colorful floats and party-goers in bright costumes, music bands, and costumed children along the historic streets

 Guaranteeing a memorable night, Notte Bianca truly holds something special for every guest